cuplsensor/cuplcodec/docs/specification/specs.rst

    valid samples it contains.
 These data are appended to the circular buffer to meet :need:`CODEC_SPEC_2`.

-.. spec:: Elapsed b64
-   :id: CODEC_SPEC_17
-   :status: complete
-   :links: CODEC_SPEC_13

-   External to the codec is a counter.
-This increases by 1 every minute after the previous sample was written to the circular buffer.
-It resets to 0 when a new sample is written.

-   The decoder uses it to determine to the nearest minute when samples were collected.
-Without it, the maximum resolution on the timestamp for each sample would be equal to the time interval, which can be up to 60 minutes.

-   The unencoded minutes elapsed field is 16-bits wide.
-This is the same width as the unencoded time interval in minutes field.

-   The minutes elapsed field occupies 4 bytes after base64 encoding, including one padding byte.
-By convention this is 0x61 or '='.

-   The encoder replaces the padding byte with :c:macro:`ENDSTOP_BYTE`.
-This marks the last byte of the end stop.

-   The first step performed by the decoder is to locate :c:macro:`ENDSTOP_BYTE`.
-After it is found, it can be replaced with an '=' before the minutes elapsed field is decoded from base64 into its original 16-bit value.

 .. spec:: MD5Length b64
    :id: CODEC_SPEC_14